 Usually, tree roots will leave fine, intact sewer lines alone.
 They normally only occupy leaking, broken, or damaged lines buried within the top two feet of the dirt.
 When this takes place the first damage does not only get worse, the tree roots can seriously clog the sewer system and lower the water flow, resulting in overflows and even flooding your home or building.

 So what do you do?
 Call a sewer line repair expert in Columbia.

-Sewer line repair professionals at Midland Air Service Experts will use a sewer inspection camera to confirm whether or not the sewer system has a tree root worry.
+Sewer line repair professionals at Midland Air Service Experts will use a sewer inspection camera to verify whether or not the sewer system has a tree root worry.
 Once the problem has been confirmed, our sewer line repair professional will review all of your options with you and help you determine the best way to proceed, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

-Note, faster growing trees, such as cottonwood, silver maples, or willow, may cause more trouble because they grow faster.
-Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every six to ten years to avoid their roots from damaging the sewer lines.
+Note, faster growing trees, such as cottonwood, silver maples, or willow, may cause more issues because they grow faster.
+Slower growing trees are a better choice, but they still need to be removed and another tree replanted every six to ten years to avoid their roots from damaging the sewer lines.
 Also, remember to plant trees far from your sewer lines, that way you can help prevent damage and stop those pesky (and often expensive) sewer line repairs.
 If you’re unsure where your sewer lines are, ask Midland Air Service Experts to flag the path of the sewer pipes.

 So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Midland Air Service Experts in Columbia and we are happy to come to your home and see if you need a sewer line repair or do a complete plumbing maintenance to make sure your pipes are good to go.